SaltyGoo/saltygoo.github.io/_posts/blog/2022-12-25-fighting-styles.md

 title: Fighting Styles
 ---

-[deus ex parabola](https://as-they-must.blogspot.com)'s GLOG [revision](https://as-they-must.blogspot.com/2022/12/call-me-what-you-will-glog-classes-5e.html) of the much hated 5e fighter subclasses sparked a lot of discussions on discord about the lack of flavour and vision in the original designs.
-How do you make them interesting? deus is much better than me at weaving worldbuilding and flavour into a class, but I can't resist

-Thinking about that, I got stuck on the 5e fighting styles because I feel they have the potential to add a lot of character, but also because it was a challenge to fit into Salty Goo: there are no +X bonus in my GLOG outside of the one each class gets per level.
+[deus ex parabola](https://as-they-must.blogspot.com)'s GLOG [conversions](https://as-they-must.blogspot.com/2022/12/call-me-what-you-will-glog-classes-5e.html) of the 5e fighter subclasses inspired me to look at them again.
+Having done that, the 5e fighting styles really stuck out to me as afterthoughts: half of them are a little bonus you add on your character sheet and forget about, and the other half are so niche you litteraly forget about them without ever using them.
+In his conversion, deus did a pretty good job translating them to OSR play, but it highlighted a design problem specific to me: I've avoided +X bonuses in all of my class abilities, except for the per-template bonus, my goal being that the players only have to track one resource per class.